 Published 25th October 2012

 We all dream of that lovely day when our fairytale finally happens, when at long last we will forever be united with our one true love.
 Once we get that chance of a lifetime, we will always want to go back to that moment and relive it.
 There’s no better way to do that than to look at your wedding photographs.
 They are among the most important treasures a couple can ever have.
-As such, it is of great importance to choose wisely whose hands you are willing to entrust to capture and immortalize that one glorious day.
+As such, it is of great importance to choose wisely whose hands you are willing to entrust to capture and immortalise that one glorious day.

 Choosing a Wedding Photographer

-I can’t emphasize enough the weight of this matter.
+I can’t emphasise enough the weight of this matter.
 The great responsibility that rests in the hands and camera of the wedding photographer cannot be undermined.
 Therefore, choosing your wedding photographer should be done carefully and might take time.
 It is best for the couple to address this issue very early on in their wedding plans.
 One should take into consideration that the best photographers can be fully booked even a year in advance especially during peak seasons like the summer months.
 The best thing to do is to start looking for one really early.

 So where do you start?
 A little detective work is involved here.
 Ask around.
 Ask for referrals from your family, friends, married coworkers, wedding service providers, caterers and wedding planners.
 If someone did a really great job of photographing a wedding, word must have spread about it.